 What happens at the initial appointment?

-Using this paperwork and by talking to you about the impact of pain on areas of your life, including work, leisure, socialising and relationships with family and friends, they will work with you to form a shared understanding (called a formulation) of the issues you are struggling with.
-This may highlight areas which you may want to work on or improve.
+Whether your appointment is with the psychologist or talking therapist, the aim of the initial assessment is to clarify what you know about the bio-psycho-social approach to pain, find out from you the impact of pain on areas of your life, including work, leisure, socialising and relationships with family and friends.
+They may work with you to form a shared understanding (called a formulation) of the issues you are struggling with.
+And they may highlight areas which you may want to work on or improve.

 Psychological therapy